 Texas State University created the 2017-2023 University Plan building on the many successes of the 2012-2017 University Plan.
 Over the course of the 2012-2017 University Plan, Texas State has added numerous academic programs at the undergraduate, masters and doctoral levels.
-In addition, we have vastly improved our undergraduate retention and graduation rates, established and implemented an Honors College and the University PACE Center, and achieved national Tier I Research University status, among many other successes.
+In addition, we have vastly improved our undergraduate retention and graduation rates, established and implemented an Honors College and the University PACE Center, and achieved Carnegie R-2 Doctoral University-High Research Activity status, among many other successes.

 As we developed this new plan, we were guided by the fundamental principle that our students must be the primary beneficiaries of the university goals we define, as well as the initiatives supporting those goals.
 Within this framework, we sought to balance a complex variety of goals that address, not only student success while at Texas State, but success after graduation.
 Goals also include promoting academic quality through new academic and educational programs; achieving significant progress in advancing our research and creative activities; and providing the necessary services, resources, and infrastructure needed to successfully move us forward.